bggardner/canopen-rpi/README.md

 Modules
 -------

-This repository contains two Python modules used for instantiating CANopen nodes in Linux, especially for a Raspberry Pi.
-The first module, `CAN.py`, abstracts the CAN interface by providing `Bus` and `Message` classes.
-The `CAN.py` module can be used to create adaptors to translate CAN traffic to other protocols.
-The second module, `CANopen.py`, contains classes to instantiate a CANopen node application.
-Each node must be initialized with at least one `CAN.Bus`, a node ID (integer, 1 to 127), and an `CANopen.ObjectDictionary`.
+This repository contains Python modules used for instantiating CANopen nodes in Linux, especially for a Raspberry Pi.
+The first module, `socketcan`, abstracts the CAN interface by providing `Bus` and `Message` classes.
+The `socketcan` module can be used to create adaptors to translate CAN traffic to other protocols.
+The second module, `socketcanopen`, contains classes to instantiate a CANopen node application.
+Each node must be initialized with at least one `socketcan.Bus`, a node ID (integer, 1 to 127), and an `socketcanopen.ObjectDictionary`.

 Node Applications
 -------------------------

 Example node applications are provided:
 * `canopen-node-sdo.py` is the simplest implentation of a node that supports SDO communication.
+* `canopen-node-sdo-normal.py` has object dictionary entries with values greater than 4 bytes to demonstrate normal (non-expedited) SDO.
 * `canopen-node-eds.py` imports the CANopen object dictionary from an EDS file (`node.eds`).
 * `canopen-node-pdo.py` adds synchronous PDO support.
 * `canopen-master.py` is a complex example of a CANopen Master that involves using GPIOs and how to interact with changes to the object dictionary.

-`systemd` `.service` files and instructions for starting the node applications at boot are also provided.
+`systemd` `.service` unit files and instructions for starting the node applications at boot are also provided.

 Protocol Adaptors
 -----------------

 Example protocol adaptors are provided: Note that these are very crude and do not provide buffering.
-* CAN-to-HTTP (`canhttp.py`, see below for API)
+* CAN-to-HTTP (`can-http.py`, see below for API)
-* CAN-to-UDP (`canudp.py`, uses [SocketCAN](https://www.kernel.org/doc/Documentation/networking/can.txt) message structure)
+* CAN-to-UDP (`can-udp.py`, uses [SocketCAN](https://www.kernel.org/doc/Documentation/networking/can.txt) message structure)
 * CANopen-to-HTTP (`canopen-http.py`, implementation of CiA 309-5)
 * CAN-to-WebSocket (`websocketcan-server.py`, uses SocketCAN message structure; `websocketcan.js` can be used to decode in client)